-- Teacher questioning in lessons. - Regular review questions at the beginning of lessons to check on prior learning. - Regular exam question practice with either whole class or individual feedback. - Exam week in January based on Pure Core Mathematics. - End of year exam in May or June of Year 12 3 papers, one for each of Pure Core, Statistics & Mechanics. - Trial exam weeks in February and April of Year 13, based on all content. - Final A Level exams in June of Year 13 4 papers, two Pure Core, one Statistics, one Mechanics.
+- Teacher questioning in lessons. - Regular review questions at the beginning of lessons to check on prior learning. - Regular exam question practice with either whole class or individual feedback. - Basic Skills assessment in October of Y12, followed by exam weeks in January and May / June of Year 12. - Pure Mathematics assessment in November of Y13, followed by trial exam weeks in February and April of Year 13. - Final A Level exams in June of Year 13.